· Eating with smell loss

 · Characterization of gustatory function and its importance in health and disease

-By investigating the peripheral and central gustatory changes in this patient group and investigating the corresponding changes in a population who have undergone extensive taste training, we aim to investigate the peripheral and central plasticity potential of the sense of taste.
+By investigating the peripheral and central gustatory changes in individuals with normal taste and smell function as well as patients and individuals who have undergone extensive taste training, we aim to investigate the peripheral and central plasticity potential of the sense of taste.

 · Patients with smell and taste loss in Denmark

-During the initial 18 months of the first smell- and taste disorder clinic in Denmark, more than 300 patients have been examined, tested, and diagnosed.
+During the initial two years of the first smell- and taste disorder clinic in Denmark, more than 500 patients have been examined, tested, and diagnosed.
 In this publication, we will describe this clinical population and suggest improvements of testing, diagnostics, and treatment in the primary sector.

 · Olfaction and gambling